osirislab/ctf101/docs/cryptography/what-is-a-substitution-cipher.md

 !!! tip

-    we often have to keep track of each individual letter in the alphabet and what they're mapped to.
+    We often have to keep track of each individual letter in the alphabet and what they're mapped to.
 Dictionaries make keeping track of keys in python very easy!

     ``` python